 What does an outsider doing theology look like?
 She has to be open to reading scripture as an organic whole—more like a cohesive work of literature than a bunch of historical sources cobbled together.
 For instance, she must be receptive to reading Genesis as Paul does: Christ is the “second Adam.”; God established salvation through faith with Abraham.
 She is not compelled to parrot dogma and ignore scholarly criticism any more than religious insiders doing theology.
 But she must imagine herself as being addressed by scripture.
 She must sympathetically work into the insider mind like the anthropologist works into a culture.

 Outsiders are sometimes better positioned than insiders to produce good theology.
 Consider the sola scriptura doctrine of traditional Protestantism.
-If scripture really is the only source of religious authority, it is unproductive to bring strong biases to the text, as many religious insiders do.
+If scripture really is the only source of religious authority, it is unproductive to bring strong biases to the text, as many religious insiders do because the text may not uphold them.
 For instance, that God is a Trinity, that the meaning of the Bible is what it means in plain English, that God’s values are liberal values, etc.

 Religious outsiders have biases too, but they are different biases.
 They are less likely to valorize God, more likely to perceive His actions as problematic.
 This, in part, is why Daphne Hampson, a non-Christian, made significant contributions to feminist Christian theology.
 Religious outsiders often readily accept the conclusions of Biblical criticism.
 This is partially why Baruch Spinoza, who was excommunicated from his Sephardic Jewish community, influenced Jewish theology after his death.